Resilient-Labs/complex-api2-bootcamp/README.md

 # Description:

-Allows users to enter the name of a superhero or villian and returns an image, power stats, movie character has appeared on with a short description.
+Allows users to enter the name of a superhero or villian and returns an image, power stats, movie the character has appeared on with a short description.